polyaxon/polyaxon/docs/templates/experimentation/concepts.md

 !!! info "More details"
     Please refer to the [experiments and distributed runs section](experiments) for more details.

-### Job
+### Experiment Job

-A `Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment run in a distributed way it will create multiple instances of `Job`.
+A `Experiment Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment run in a distributed way it will create multiple instances of `Experiment Job`.

 !!! info "More details"
-    Please refer to the [jobs section](jobs) for more details.
+    Please refer to the [experiment jobs section](experiment_jobs) for more details.

 ### Distributed Experiments